Monday, December 31, 2012

 XI.
 CONCLUSION

 In this tutorial, you have begun to learn how to download, install and use the Haskell programming language, the GHCi interpreter, and the Visual Studio Code editor.
-The following tutorials listed from the bottom to the top in the "Blog Archieve" located in the top right corner of this tutorial will provide more detailed information on Haskell topics to help you enjoy the wonders of Haskell!
+The following tutorials listed from the bottom to the top in the "Blog Archive" located in the top right corner of this tutorial will provide more detailed information on Haskell topics to help you enjoy the wonders of Haskell!
 As you work through the tutorials if you have questions or comments you can contact me at rtinnel@insight.rr.com and a complete list of my blog posts is listed at https://elcricottocircle.blogspot.com/ I am looking forward to helping you.

 XII.
 REFERENCES